willnjohnson/ShapeshifterHelper/README.md

 This C# application helps you solve the Neopets Shapeshifter puzzle by utilizing an **Iterative Deepening A*** (IDA\*) search algorithm to find the optimal sequence of token puzzle piece placements.

+**Important Note:** This program only considers grid of rank=2 (e.g. if board contains only gauntlet and sword) for bit representation.
+Later levels may show rank=3 (or possibly higher) (e.g. if board contains gauntlet, helmet, and sword), which is not implemented in this puzzle.

 ## Puzzle Data
 * **Grid Layout:** The main puzzle grid (MxN board).
 * **Token Layouts:** Some k number of puzzle pieces.